-Living in Luton, a one-cinema town, I don’t get many chances to see independent movies or foreign films, unless it involves a 30-minute drive to a nearby town (or a train ride to London).
-So imagine my surprise when I discovered that the cinema in Luton was actually screening Boon Jong Ho’s latest film The Host.
+Living in Luton, a one-cinema town, I don’t get many chances to see independent movies or foreign films unless it involves a 30-minute drive to a nearby town (or a train ride to London).
+So imagine my surprise when I discovered that the cinema in Luton was actually screening Bong Joon-Ho’s latest film The Host.
 It was only screened twice, at 10.30pm on a Friday and Saturday, but I was pretty shocked as the local cinema’s normal selection usually involves a large dollop of big budget Hollywood movies with a sprinkling of Bollywood.
 I naturally jumped at the opportunity of seeing a foreign film on my doorstep and was about as excited as a teenage girl at a Timberlake concert!

 I hadn’t read any reviews or articles on The Host (so I didn’t spoil any surprises), or seen the trailer, so this was all I knew about the film: